Part 1

 The third is kubectl delete which will simply delete the resource and in some cases, like with pods in deployment, a new one will be automatically released.

-During exercises you also have our Discord channel available (which you joined in part 0).
+During exercises you also have our Discord channel available (to which you joined in part 0).

 Let's test these tools and experiment using Lens.
 You will likely face a real debugging challenge during the exercises and there is another preplanned one in part 5 when we have a larger set of moving parts available to us.